Acorian0/devsettings/eclipse/Eclipse Tutorials.md

 <a name="jautodoc"></a>
 #Eclipse JAutodoc Plugin
 ![](images/jautodoc_logo.jpg)
 JAutodoc is a plugin that creates Javadoc comments automatically based on templates.
 The advantage of using this plugin is that it cuts a great deal of the time needed for creating Javadoc comments.
-Apart from adding the template for Javadoc style comments for the class/method & attributes it is smart enough to add the description also based on the signatures.
+Apart from adding the template for Javadoc style comments for the class/method and attributes it is smart enough to add the description also based on the signatures.

+Please note that JAutodoc should not be used to create comment stubs quickly and not to be used to create meaningless comments.
+Whatever comments JAutoDoc generates must be reviewed by the programmer.

 ##Dependencies
 * [Install Eclipse IDE](#eclipse_setup)